A discarded bicycle wheel was an essential component for building a long-coveted bean tower.

 Sure enough, last winter an obliging neighbor discarded a slightly bent bicycle wheel from his ten speed.
 One look at that throwaway put my imagination into high gear, and soon a length of pipe, a few wire clothes hangers, a pair of used radiator hose clamps, and a little twine joined the wheel, to become a dandy bean tower.

 The "trunk" of my tower is, of course, the pipe — specifically, a section of 1 7/8 "diameter conduit left over from a chain link fence-building session.
 I was pleased to discover that my wheel's gear sprocket threads matched those on the inside of the pipe, allowing me to screw the hub right into the top of the piece of conduit.
-(Naturally, you aren't likely to hit upon a perfect match, but I'm sure you'll be able to come up with any number of other
+(Naturally, you aren't likely to hit upon a perfect match, but I'm sure you'll be able to come up with any number of other ways to join your components.)

 The top ends of the to-be-added bean strings would be tied to the wheel.
 In order to secure the bottoms of the strands, I fashioned eight brackets from a total of four coat hangers and clamped themto the pole a bit above its base.
 After straightening out each hanger and cutting it in half, I simply formed a small loop (to tie the twine to) in one end of each section, using needle-nosed pliers, and made a right-angled bend at a point eight inches from the loop.
 The hose clamps were then spaced several inches apart on the pole to securely grip one "leg" of each string guide.